SamsungLabs/MLI/README.md

 SIMPLI model already in the repo.

-## Train model with sword dataset (https://samsunglabs.github.io/StereoLayers/sword/ you need to load as full dataset as small test data)
+## Train model with sword dataset
+dataset link - https://samsunglabs.github.io/StereoLayers/sword/ you need to load as full dataset as small test data
 ```
 torchrun \
   --standalone \ # if all GPUs are on a single node